Smith Creek Trail #225

 At this point, some amount of bushwhacking is probably going to happen as the braided creek bed of Smith Creek invariably shifts and morphs every year with the spring melt.
 Do your best to follow the blazes and flagging to make your way across the creek, up into the aspens, and onto the decommissioned fire road converted to singletrack.
 This section of trail will divert up into the woods occasionally for some additional fun sections like using old growth blowdown as bridges.

-at the end of Smith Creek Trail.
+Important: Keep an eye out for the FR 83 Extension at the end of Smith Creek Trail.
 This climb is the quickest and most direct route out of the canyon (there should be flagging).

-turn on to the Lava Canyon Trail which 1) isn't legal for bikes and 2) has some very dangerous exposures that would require you to climb a ladder that could be exceedingly dangerous if you're carrying your trail bike.
+If you miss that turn, do not turn on to the Lava Canyon Trail which 1) isn't legal for bikes and 2) has some very dangerous exposures that would require you to climb a ladder that could be exceedingly dangerous if you're carrying your trail bike.